 So why does this happen?
 As there’s definitely a clear correlation between increased food consumption and cold weather.

-Reasons why your wants to eat more in winter:
+Reasons why huskies should eat more in winter:

 1. Staying Warm Burns More Energy ⭐